 Visiting the Skeleton Coast Park

-Day visitors are only allowed between sunrise and sunset and permits are obtainable at the two entry gates: Ugab River in the south and Springbokwasser in the east.
+Day visitors are only allowed to visit between sunrise and sunset and permits are obtainable at the two entry gates: Ugab River in the south and Springbokwasser in the east.
 The area north of Terrace Bay is ecologically-sensitive and closed to the general public.
 It's only accessible to a few operators who conduct fly-in safaris around Namibia – a highly-recommended way to experience this extraordinary area of Namibia.

-A visit to the Cape Cross Seal Colony is worthwhile - but be warned! - it has to be one of the stinkiest places in Namibia!
+A visit to the Cape Cross Seal Colony is worthwhile, but be warned, it has to be one of the stinkiest places in Namibia!